ADVANTICS/documentation/products/adb-pc-dc01/docs/electrical_specs.md

 - If VB is less than 90 % of VA, the unit initializes in QP mode.
 - Otherwise, it initializes in QS mode.

 To prevent oscillation between configurations, a hysteresis mechanism governs the transition between QP and QS.
-The switchover behavior is depicted in Figure 7.
+The switchover behavior is depicted in {{ figref('fig-hysteresis') }}.

-{{ figure('../assets/hysteresis.png', 'Hysteresis switchover based on VB/VA ratio') }}
+{{ figure('../assets/hysteresis.png', 'Hysteresis switchover based on VB/VA ratio', id='fig-hysteresis') }}

 **Example:**